Contractor reviewing project financing on a construction site

 Section 179 — The Tax Strategy Contractors Overlook

-If you bought equipment last year and didn't take a Section 179 deduction — or worse, you paid cash for equipment when you could have financed it and kept the capital working — that's not a mistake you can undo.
+If you bought equipment last year and didn't take a Section 179 deduction — or worse, paid cash for equipment when you could have financed it and kept the capital working — that's not a mistake you can undo.
 It's also not a mistake you have to keep making.
 Here's how contractors use this strategically going forward.

 Section 179 of the IRS tax code lets you deduct the full purchase price of qualifying equipment in the year you buy it — instead of depreciating it over 5–7 years.